Our home care services support people’s choice to stay at home.

 How much does it cost?

-a basic fee of up to 17.5% of the single basic Age Pension
+a basic daily fee of up to 17.5% of the basic rate of the single age pension.

 an income-tested care fee if your income is over a certain amount.

-Rates of basic and income tested fees calculated as daily fees for reciveingreceiving a Home Care Package.
+Rates of basic and income tested fees calculated as daily fees for reciveing a Home Care Package.

 Everyone taking up a Home Care Package can be asked by their service provider to pay the basic fee.